Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations

 \subsubsection{Single-input operators}

-We first consider standard \emph{single-input} operator-learning benchmarks on regular grids, including Laplace, Burgers, Darcy flow (smooth and discontinuous coefficients), source-free Poisson--Boltzmann ($k=1$), and Navier--Stokes equations.
+We first consider standard \emph{single-input} operator-learning benchmarks on regular grids, including Laplace, Burgers, Darcy flow (smooth and discontinuous coefficients), and the source-free Poisson--Boltzmann equation ($k=1$).
 These tasks span linear and nonlinear elliptic and parabolic operators with varying degrees of complexity.

 The quantitative results are summarized in Table~\ref{tab:baseline_single}.
-As shown in the table, LNF-NO consistently requires substantially less wall-clock training time than DeepONet across all benchmarks (e.g., roughly $10\times$ faster on Laplace).
-Compared with FNO, LNF-NO is typically faster to train while achieving comparable accuracy on most tasks.
-For instance, on the Darcy flow (Smooth) benchmark, LNF-NO achieves an error of $3.39\times 10^{-3}$, which is competitive with FNO's $2.58\times 10^{-3}$, but with significantly reduced training time (283s vs.\ 3889s).
-We note that on problems with strong spectral structure, such as Navier--Stokes, FNO benefits from its explicit Fourier inductive bias and attains lower errors, whereas LNF-NO trades part of this domain-specific accuracy for broader applicability and improved training efficiency.
+Across these single-input benchmarks, LNF-NO consistently exhibits a clear advantage in training efficiency, and it attains the best accuracy on Laplace, Darcy flow with smooth coefficients, and the source-free Poisson--Boltzmann benchmark.
+On the Darcy flow (Smooth) benchmark, for example, LNF-NO achieves the lowest error ($1.79\times 10^{-3}$) among the compared models, while requiring substantially less training time than the competing baselines.

+This optimization advantage is further illustrated in Fig.~\ref{fig:pb1_convergence}, where LNF-NO shows markedly faster error reduction on the source-free PB benchmark, both as a function of training epoch and of wall-clock time.